nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `addCard q\What is chemical symbol for Oxygen? a\O` adds an untagged card with the given question and answer to the deck.
-* `addCard q\What is gravity? a\A force of attraction between objects due to their mass t\Easy` adds a card tagged as Easy with the given question and answer to the deck.
+* `addCard q\What is gravity? a\A force of attraction between objects due to their mass t\Easy` adds a card tagged as "easy" with the given question and answer to the deck.

 ### 3.4.2.
 Deleting a Card : `deleteCard`

-You can easily delete an existing card from the current selected deck with this command.
+You can swiftly delete an existing card from the current selected deck with this command.

 <div markdown="span" class="alert alert-warning">
 :exclamation: **Caution:**